SV592/Frontend-Portfolio/README.md

 Here's a quick overview of the designs:

-* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - A responsive landing page.
+* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page use built CSS flexbox and media queries.

 ## Technologies Used